 After a weeklong hold, Tesla has restarted Model S deliveries, but the automaker never explained the reason behind the hold to customers buying the new electric vehicle.

-Last week, many Tesla Model S buyers reported that their vehicles arrived from the Fremont factory to their local delivery center, but their local sales advisers were telling them that they couldn’t deliver the new electric cars.
+Last week, many Tesla Model S buyers reported that their vehicles arrived from the Fremont factory at their local delivery center.
+Still, their local sales advisers were telling them that they couldn’t deliver the new electric cars.

 Many of them said that there was a delivery hold on the new version of the Model S, and many different reasons were given to buyers about why they couldn’t take delivery, reports Electrek.